-INCIDENT LOCAT CONTACT

-Regardless of where the incident Call 911 in an emergency

-occurred/Oncamp us or

-UTCPD 400 Palmetto Street.
-Chattanooga, TN 37403 423-425-4357 utc.edu/public-safety/

-In the City of Chattanooga Police Dept. (CPD) (423-698-2525) 3410 Amnicola Hwy.
-Chattanooga, TN 37406

-Chattanooga chattanooga.gov/police-department

-or

-UTCPD

-600 Market St. G10 Chattanooga, TN 37402 423-209-7000 hcsheriff.gov

-Chattanooga

-or

-UTCPD

-Outside of Hamilton County Contact the law enforcement agency that has jurisdiction over the location where the incident occurred
+INCIDENT LOCATION CONTACT Regardless of where the incident occurred/On-campus Call 911 in an emergency or occorred/on-campos UTCPD 400 Palmetto Street.
+Chattanooga, TN 37403 423-425-4357 utc.edu/public-safety/ In the City of Chattanooga Chattanooga Police Dept. (CPD) (423-698-2525) 3410 Amnicola Hwy.
+Chattanooga, TN 37406 chattanooga.gov/police-department or UTCPD In Hamilton County but outside of the City of Chattanooga Hamilton County Sheriff 600 Market St. G10 Chattanooga, TN 37402 423-209-7000 hcsheriff.gov or UTCPD Outside of Hamilton County Contact the law enforcement agency that has jurisdiction over the location where the incident occurred or Contact UTCPD for assistance in contacting another jurisdiction's law enforcement agency

-or

-Contact UTCPD for assistance in contacting another jurisdiction's law

-enforcement agency